rmartin16/qbittorrent-api/README.md

 torrent_list = client.torrents_info(status_filter='active')
 ```

-The responses from the API calls will be strings or a dedicated object for the endpoint.
-In general, the responses that aren't simple strings are just extended Dictionaries and Lists.
+The responses from the API calls are strings (e.g. app/version) or an extended Dictionary or List object (e.g. torrents/trackers).

+Each namespace endpoint's method name is PEP8-ified.
+However, they are all aliased to the endpoint's name as implemented in qBittorrent's Web API.
+So, for example, `client.app_web_api_version()` and `client.app_webapiVersion()` are equivilent.

 Interaction Layer Usage
 --------------------------------------
 The package also contains more robust interfaces to the API endpoints.
 For each of the eight namespaces, there is an interface to the relevant API endpoints.
+Of note, I created an additional namespace for torrent categories.

 An example for the Application namespace:
 ```Python